Chopta Distance From Delhi

 summer at chopta

-• Dense clouds, fog, rainfall, landslides possible on route
+• Dense clouds, fog, rainfall, and landslides possible on the route

 • Forests turn mystical, trails quiet and less touristy